-The example highlights the potential fragility of the LQG problem in the face of particular control penalties which encourage very aggressive controllers.
-In this example, such controllers lead to nearly marginally stable closed loop systems that are extremely fragile.
-The behavior exposed in this example may be counterintuitive: the problem becomes very sample-inefficient when the sensor noise level $\Sigma_v$ is \emph{decreased}.
-Performance can be recovered on such an example by changing the problem parameters to include ``ficticious noise'' such that the resulting controller has robustness to uncertainty \citep{doyle2003robustness}.
-Such a fix would sacrifice asymptotic performance on the given LQG objective as the amount of data available becomes abundant.
+The example highlights the potential fragility of the LQG problem under control penalties that encourage very aggressive controllers.
+Here, such controllers lead to nearly marginally stable closed-loop systems that are extremely fragile.
+The behavior may be counterintuitive: the problem becomes very sample-inefficient when the sensor noise level $\Sigma_v$ is \emph{decreased}.
+Performance can be recovered by adding ``ficticious noise'' so the controller has robustness to uncertainty \citep{doyle2003robustness}.
+Such a fix would sacrifice asymptotic performance on the given LQG objective as data becomes abundant.

 The example is contrived, without immediate motivating physical applications.
-However, similar sensitivities are observed more generally in systems which have a high gain in some directions, but not others, i.e., systems with large conditions numbers \citep{skogestad1988robust}.
+However, similar sensitivities are observed more generally in systems which have a high gain in some directions, but not others, i.e., systems with large condition numbers \citep{skogestad1988robust}.
 The fragility that arises due to the LQG objective motivates alternative objectives, such as $\calH_\infty$ optimal control \citep{bacsar2008h}, or alternative design procedures, such as Internal Model Control \citep{morari1989robust} which can enable more transparent tuning of controller parameters than the cost and noise matrices, $Q$, $R$, $\Sigma_w$ and $\Sigma_v$, of the LQG objective.